ericndoria/AML2019Group14/README.md

 ![alt text](GD_graph_path.png)

-On arriving at one of the proximate mimimas, the process breaks.
-This problem can however be solved by Momentum or NAG.
+It can be seen that the GD path oscilates significantly before arriving at the minimum.
+Also, at arriving at one of the proximate mimimas, the process breaks.
+These problems can be solved by Momentum or NAG.